luiscarlosjayk/talk-asynchronous-rust-primitives-with-tokio/.demo/slides/2_asynchronous_101/slide3.md

 We're not talking about Task 1 calling Task 2.

-We're talking about, we have some rason to wait in Task 1, and then, a totally unrelated Task 2 is able to start execution.
+We're talking about, we have some reason to wait in Task 1, and then, a totally unrelated Task 2 is able to start execution.

 ![asynchronous task](../../../assets/asynchronous_task.png)